OEMF2019: Space Resource Utilisation for the NewSpace Economy, 21 - 22 November 2019, UNSW Sydney

 In 2019 the Australian Centre for Space Engineering Research and the UNSW School of of Minerals and Energy Resources Engineering will jointly host the fourth biannual Off-Earth Mining Forum (OEMF): “Space Resource Utilisation for the NewSpace Economy”.
 In the years since this event was first realised (2013), the research and industrial backdrop has changed dramatically.
 Here at UNSW Sydney we have been developing our capabilities in mission development and SRU research in conjunction with NASA and our industrial partners, enabling us to make substantial contributions to the burgeoning space economy that is now only a few years away.
 Those efforts are currently focussed in the Wilde project.

-We will host delegates from active domestic and international research organisations and governments, start-ups and SMEs working specifically in this field, with keynotes from major industry players from around the globe.
+We will host speakers and delegates from active domestic and international research organisations and governments, start-ups and SMEs working specifically in this field, with keynotes from major industry players from around the globe.

 Prof. Andrew Dempster, Australian Centre for Space Engineering Research, UNSW Sydney